Prodyut Mukherjee

-Prodyut Mukherjee (Bengali: প্রদ্যুত মুখার্জি), born on 5 June 1975, is also known as a "Tabla Maestro" and the world's premier tabla (Indian percussion) player.
+Prodyut Mukherjee (Bengali: প্রদ্যুত মুখার্জি), born on 5 June 1975, is a tabla (Indian percussion) player.
 He was awarded the Global India Music Academy Award (GiMA Award) in 2016 for his album Rhythm Express-Moods with Padma Bhushan Pt.
 Vishwa Mohan Bhatt.
-Prodyut is renowned as a composer, soloist, fusion, and classical musician, with a wide range of musical albums[6] to his credit.
+Prodyut is a composer, soloist, fusion, and classical musician, with a wide range of musical albums to his credit.
 Prodyut Mukherjee is known for Roshni Ho Sarhadon Mein (2022).